danielharrell/does_music_move/does_music_move.md

 even these smaller spaces from the same center of orientation, with a future to face, a past to bear, and a present at stake.
-This is why we can be released from their spell without having recovered from it.
+This is why we can be released from their spell, without having recovered from it.
 And in this sense, again temporal rather than spatial, we are not carried from the world by a dream or symphony, but